rajashre-e/SeekhoSakhi/README.md

 # SeekhoSakhi
 Spoken app for teaching women

-# 🗣️ Multilingual Spoken Educational App for Women
+# 🗣️ Multilingual Spoken Educational Webapp for Women

 ## 📌 Project Overview
-This project is a **spoken, multilingual educational application** designed to help women learn about:
+This project is a **spoken, multilingual educational web application** designed to help women learn about:
 - **Women’s rights**
 - **Maternity & childcare**
 - **General knowledge tips**
 - **Government schemes & health awareness**

-The app provides **FAQs, educational videos, and daily knowledge tips** in multiple Indian languages.
+The webapp provides **FAQs, educational videos, and daily knowledge tips** in multiple Indian languages.
 It is designed to be **accessible to low-literacy users** through **speech-based interaction**.

 ---